zaxmaya/Client-Server-Texting-System/README.md

 ## Overview
 This Java chat application is comprised of two main components: `Server.java` and `Client.java`.
 The server is responsible for handling incoming connections from clients and managing communication between them.
-The client establishes a connection to the server and allows users to send and receive messages.
+The client establishes a connection to the server and allows users to send and receive messages and images.

 ## Server.java
 **Description**: This class sets up a server socket and listens for incoming client connections.
 It uses an `ExecutorService` for handling multiple client threads concurrently.
 The server maintains a list of active client handlers to manage client communications.